Bicycle Network: Funding & Budgets

 12 December 2012.
 A recently released Federal Government discussion paper on active transport confirms that bike infrastructure contributes to public health benefits to communities now and into the future.

-The Walking, Riding and Access to Public Transport—Draft report for discussion states:
+The Walking, Riding and Access to Public Transport—Draft report for discussion (July 2013 - now final) states:

 "A typical cost–benefit analysis for an active transport project shows that public health accounts for most of the economic benefits, even after adjusting for injury costs. ... .
 The net health benefit (adjusted for injury) for each kilometre cycled is 75 cents – about half of the total economic benefits of a typical bikeway project. "

 Combined with walking, the total health benefit for a active travel infrastructure is estimated at $1.68 per km.
 This does not include the benefits from decongestion, vehicle operating costs; infrastructure savings and environment.
 So if 1000 people bike riders use a path each day (up to 3000 a day use paths in the inner suburbs) it would generate $15M per km over 30 years (or $1.43/km cycled).

 The paper goes on to say that providing walking and cycling infrastructure at initial stages "can be significantly cheaper than retrofitting at a later stage." and "Incorporating exercise into travel has been identified as a highly effective means to increase daily physical activity, which can help individuals maintain health."

 The message is clear: the benefits of cycling, walking and public transport infrastructure are overwhelming, especially in terms of health costs.
 And it makes sense to build them into the new suburbs and other major projects at the initial stages rather than retrofitting later at more expense.